What is Inclusion 2020?

-Its aim is to increase opportunities for young people with special educational needs and disabilities (SEND) within physical education at school, helping them to get the most out of school sport and physical activity.
+Its aim is to increase and improve opportunities for young people with special educational needs and disabilities (SEND) to participate in school sport.

 Who is leading Inclusion 2020?

-Youth Sport Trust is leading the initiative and we are proud to be part of the steering group, along with Activity Alliance, the British Paralympic Association, and NASEN (National Association of Special Educational Needs).
+Youth Sport Trust is leading the initiative and we are proud to be part of the steering group, along with several other high profile organisations, including Activity Alliance, the British Paralympic Association, and NASEN (National Association of Special Educational Needs).

 What is Swim England doing to support Inclusion 2020?